-EDC5115 Instructional Design for Inclusive Education 3 credits
+EDC5115 Instructional Design & Technology Integration in Inclusive Elementary Education 3 credits

-This course is designed to help students apply, analyze, and evaluate the principles of instructional design and constructed models toward the development of instruction based on learning theory, curricular frameworks, project planning, content expertise, and technology tools to architect effective experiences for today's learners.
-Universal Design for Learning (UDL) is addressed to aid in the development of lessons for diverse learners using the differentiation framework for effective teaching that involves providing different students with different pathways to learning in terms of content, process, product and learning environment.
-Prerequisites: EDC5105 and EDC5110.
+This course is designed to help candidates apply, analyze, and evaluate the principles of instructional design and constructed models toward the development of instruction based on learning theory, curricular frameworks, project planning, content expertise, and technology tools to architect effective experiences for today's learners.
+The development of lessons for diverse learners is addressed using the Universal Design for Learning (UDL) framework for effective teaching that involves providing students with multiple means of engagement, representation, and expression.
+Developmentally appropriate techniques and principles of culturally responsive teaching are reviewed and practiced.

-EDC5120 Instructional Design for Inclusive Secondary Education 3 credits
+EDC5120 Instructional Design & Technology Integration in Inclusive Secondary Education 3 credits

-This course is designed to help students apply, analyze, and evaluate the principles of instructional design and constructed models toward the development of instruction based on learning theory, curricular frameworks, project planning, content expertise, and technology tools to architect effective experiences for today's learners.
-Universal Design for Learning (UDL) is addressed to aid in the development of lessons for diverse learners using the differentiation framework for effective teaching that involves providing different students with different pathways to learning in terms of content, process, product and learning environment.
-Prerequisites: EDC5105 and EDC5110.
+This course is designed to help candidates apply, analyze, and evaluate the principles of instructional design and constructed models toward the development of instruction based on learning theory, curricular frameworks, project planning, content expertise, and technology tools to architect effective experiences for today's learners.
+The development of lessons for diverse learners is addressed using the Universal Design for Learning (UDL) framework for effective teaching that involves providing students with multiple means of engagement, representation, and expression.
+Developmentally appropriate techniques and principles of culturally responsive teaching are reviewed and practiced.